desmos-labs/desmos/SECURITY.md

 _Please avoid opening a public Github issue or posting on social media_.

-The Desmos team will respond with the next steps following the email.
-The team will keep you informed on the remediation process and may ask for additional guidance/information.
+The Desmos team will respond with the next steps following the report.
+It will also keep you informed on the remediation process and may ask for additional guidance/information.

 Please include the following in your report: